Kar-Namag-i Ardasher-i Pabagan: Plot

 Coin of Ardashir I (r.
 224–242) and Shapur I (r.
 240-270).

-The story starts with the birth of Ardashir to Papak's daughter and Sasan, a descendant of the Kayanian royal house.
-He leaves his home to be educated by Ardavan, but after an argument with Ardavan's son he is demoted to overseer of the stables.
-After some time, a favorite maid of the Parthian king Ardavan fell in love with Ardashir and informed him of a prophecy that had been announced to the sovereign by the chief astrologer about Ardashir's future greatness.
-The maid escaped Ardavan's domain and together with Ardashir, they escape on two horses stolen from his stables along with a sizeable quantity of treasure, weapons, and armor.
-Ardavan and his troops follow on the trail of the maiden and Ardashir.
-During this pursuit, Ardavan questions passers-by, who tell them that had seen the couple on the run followed by a large ram.
-The king interrogates his Dastur about the meaning of this scene, and the sage answers that the ram represents the royal xwarrah, which had not yet joined with Ardashir.
-In the Persian mythology, once a king possesses the divine xwarrah, he is invincible.
-During the second day of pursuit, Ardavan is told that the ram sat on the back of Ardashir I’s horse.
-He is then advised by the Dastur to stop his pursuit since Ardashir I now possesses the divine xwarrah.
-The story follows with the description of Ardashir's triumph over Ardavan in the battle of Hormuzagān.
-Then follows his campaign against a group of nomads and then his victory against Haftobād (a giant worm) through a stratagem suggested by the pious brothers Burzag and Burz-Ādur.
+The story starts with the birth of Ardashir to Pābag's daughter and Sasan, a descendant of the Kayanian dynasty.
+He leaves his home to be educated by Ardawan, but after an argument with Ardawan's son he is demoted to overseer of the stables.
+After some time, a favourite maid of the Parthian king Ardavan fell in love with Ardashir and informed him of a prophecy that had been announced to the sovereign by the chief astrologer about Ardashir's future greatness.
+The maid escaped Ardawan's domain and together with Ardashir, they escaped on two horses stolen from his stables along with a sizeable quantity of treasure, weapons, and armour.
+Ardawan and his troops follow the trail of the maiden and Ardashir.
+During this pursuit, Ardawan questions passers-by, who tell them that they had seen the couple on the run, followed by a large ram.
+The king interrogates his dastur about the meaning of this scene, and the sage answers that the ram represents the farnah, the divine glory that confers kingship, which had not yet joined with Ardashir.
+In Persian mythology, once a king possesses the farnah, he is invincible.
+During the second day of pursuit, Ardawan is told that the ram sat on the back of Ardashir’s horse.
+The dastur then advises him to stop his pursuit, since Ardashir now possesses the divine xwarrah.
+The story follows with the description of Ardashir's triumph over Ardawan in the battle of Hormuzagān.
+Then follows his campaign against a group of nomads and then his victory against Haftobād, a giant worm, through a stratagem suggested by the pious brothers Burzag and Burz-Ādur.
 He defeats Haftobād by pouring molten copper down the creature's throat.